KirinDenis/owlos/OWLOS/data/README.md

 Open Source IoT Operation System

 You can load UI files into the microcontroller flash file system and use it directly - in this case, your microcontroller will be an independent, with an autonomous firmware and UI.
-You don’t even need Internet access to fully use OWL OS.
+You don’t even need Internet access to fully use OWLOS.

 Also, you can open index.html in your browser directly from stored UI files on your disk (it work faster, but microcontroller has only firmware on board).